d0ct0r4r6a/Coursera_Getting-and-Cleaning-Data_Project/CodeBook.md

 #Code Book

+This code book describes the steps taken for the analysis, the tidy data set, and other related information.
+One vital detail about the tidy data set is that it is a **NARROW TIDY DATA SET**.

+## Analysis

+Firstly, we begin with extracting the activity names and feature names from activity_labels.txt and features.txt respectively.
+Then we collect and combine the training and test data sets in the train and test directory.
+The combined data set contains a variable named 'observationPurpose' to distinguish training and test observations, but it is remove in subsequent steps to ease our analysis.
+We also swap the numerical labels for the activity with the activity name to improve clarity.

-In the 2nd step, after merging the training and the test sets, the mean and standard deviation for each measurement is transferred (subsetted) to a new data frame.
+Next, the mean and standard deviation for each measurement is transferred (subsetted) to a new data frame.
 How do we select them?
 It is stated in features_info.txt that mean() describes Mean value & std() describes Standard deviation.
 So we only extract those variables with mean() and std() in their name.

-Activity names are conveniently extracted from activity_labels.txt
+In giving descriptive names for the features, we came up with a format to explain the measurement feature in the data set.
+The format is explained in the tidy data set section below.

+Finally, the average of each feature for each subject and each activity is measured and put in the **average** column.
+The feature units are explained below.
+The resulting data frame is 'written' to a .txt file called tidy.txt in a tab-separated format.

 ## Tidy Data Set (tidy.txt)

+The tidy dataset comprises a dataframe which dimensions are 11880 (observations) by 4 (variables).
+The number of observations are derived from getting the average of each feature for each subject and each activity i.e. 66 features x 30 subjects x 6 activities.

 ###Variables
-**subjectID** (int) [1-30]

-Identifier of the subject who carried out the experiment
+**subjectID** (int) : identifier of the subject who carried out the experiment

-**activityName** (factor) 6 levels
+**activityName** (factor, 6 levels) : activities performed by subjects

-"laying"
+[1] "laying"
-"sitting"
+[2] "sitting"
-"standing"
+[3] "standing"
-"walking"
+[4] "walking"
-"walking_downstairs"
+[5] "walking_downstairs"
-"walking_upstairs"
+[6] "walking_upstairs"

-Activities performed by subjects

-**variable** (factor) 66 levels

-Each variable will be written in this form:

-**t|f.VariableName.(D-Axis).Mean|Std**
+**feature** (factor, 66 levels) : measurement features containing mean() and std() in the original dataset

+Format:

+*t|f.FeatureName.(D-Axis).Mean|Std*

-**|** means either it takes the value to its left or right.
+*|* means that it either takes the value to its left or right.

-**t|f** specifies if the measurement is in the time or frequency domain, respectively.
+*t|f* specifies if the measurement is in the time or frequency domain, respectively.

-**VariableName** is the name of the measurement variable/feature
+*FeatureName* is the name of the measurement variable/feature

-**(D-Axis)** denotes the direction of each measurement whenever appropriate.
+*(D-Axis)* denotes the direction of each measurement whenever appropriate.

-**Mean|Std** denotes whether that is the mean or standard deviation of the variable, respectively.
+*Mean|Std* denotes whether that is the mean or standard deviation of the feature, respectively.

  [1] t.BodyLinearAcceleration.X.Mean
  [2] t.BodyLinearAcceleration.Y.Mean